inSreeMan/DeskOverlay/README.md

 * DeskOverlay is a standalone application that can be used completely in portable mode by default.
 You can install the app to any of the folders you prefer by simple copying of the binaries.
 * Latest binaries can be compiled using Visual Studio after cloning this project.
 * Alternatively; you may choose to use the pre-compiled binaries available in zip format under the releases folder at the root of the cloned directory.
-* A set of sample settings are included under the samples folder at the root of the cloned directory.
+* Two sets of sample settings are included under the samples folder at the root of the cloned directory.
+Rename the selected one to settings.json and place it in the application settings folder in %appdata% to apply the changes.
+* Please note : while changing between mode 0 and mode 1 in the settings, you need to relaunch the application for changes to apply.
+In all the other cases changes can be applied with a quick hide/display using the break key on keyboard.